MrHeaton2001/learning-tools/ssh/ssh-bastion/README.md

 These instructions assume you've already installed VMware Fusion, Vagrant, and the Vagrant VMware plugin.
 Please refer to the documentation for those products for more information on installation or configuration.

-1. Use `vagrant box add` to add a 64-bit Ubuntu 14.04 ("Trusty Tahr") base box to be used by this `Vagrantfile`.
-For a VMware-formatted box, the "bento/ubuntu-14.04" box is a good option.
-The "ubuntu/trusty64" box is a good option for VirtualBox.
+1. Use `vagrant box add {{ BOX_NAME }}` to add a CentOS 7 base box to be used by this `Vagrantfile`.
+(Example: `vagrant box add centos/7` and choose `3` for the VirtualBox flavor)

-2. Edit the `servers.yml` file to ensure the box you downloaded in step 1 is specified on the "box:" line of this file for each VM.
+2. Edit the `machines.yml` file to ensure the box you downloaded in step 1 is specified on the "box:" line of this file for each VM.
 (By default, there are four VMs, so make sure to specify the correct box name for all four VMs.)

 3. Run `vagrant up`, and when the VMs are finished provisioning run `vagrant ssh-config bastion`.
 Make note of the IP address provided for this VM; you'll need it in the next step.